diegoddb/Base3-Base2Encoding/README.md

 Given an integer N, we:
 	1. Compute its Base 3 representation (which has k digits).
-	2. Encode it as a 2k-bit binary string, where:
+	2. Encode it split into 2, k-bit binary strings, where:
-	•	The first k bits indicate positions where digits are non-zero.
+	•	The first k bits indicate positions where the digits are 1.
-	•	The last k bits indicate positions where the digit is 2.
+	•	The last k bits indicate positions where the digits are 2.

 Example 1